 Mr. Yousef Darwish joined QNB in 2010 and currently serves as the General Manager, Group Communications.
-Prior to joining QNB, Mr. Darwish held a variety of roles in financial institutions and corporations within Qatar and has over 10 years of experience in financial institutions.
+Mr. Darwish is a board member of QNB Syria.
+Prior to joining QNB, Mr. Darwish held a variety of roles in financial institutions and corporations within Qatar and has over 11 years of experience in financial institutions.
 Mr. Darwish holds a Bachelor's degree in Marketing from Franklin University in the United States.